-In one of his popular works, the Industrial Park in Irvine, he captured the relationship between settlements, anonymity, and the inhabits.
-He became famous for the art in industrial Park, yet Park City had more aspects which could tell more about him.
+In one of his popular works, the Industrial Park in Irvine, he captured the relationship between settlements, anonymity, and the inhabitants.
+He became famous for the art in industrial Park, yet Park City had more aspects that could tell more about him.
 The Park city series was one of Baltz’s works that could unearth his style, distinctions, and inspirations.

-Before, spotting out Baltz’s picture was nearly impossible, as you could not distinguish them from other artists’ works.
+Before, spotting Baltz’s pictures was nearly impossible, as you could not distinguish them from other artists’ works.
 His images were simple, unsentimental in presenting the primary subject and calm in approach.
 But, Baltz jammed them with information and always brought out the targeted message.
 Bringing out the intended information was daunting; thus, the photos had few flaws.
-As crisp and factual as they are, they unearth all the environment sins committed in the 1970s in Park City.
+As crisp and factual as they are, they unearth all the environmental sins committed in the 1970s in Park City.

 Park city represented more than the style and concepts of Baltz’s photographic movement; he was famed for defining.
 The work is the most in-depth and comprehensive articulation and criticism of America’s 1970s real estate growth.
 As you go through the photos, you will note the seamless shift in focus as they move through all stages of the city’s development.
 The pictures showcase the excavation and crushing of the mountains before the construction.
 Earth mounds and construction debris denote a pitiful shell out of the preexisting sceneries.